USS Pegasus (AK-48)

 USS Pegasus was built in 1939 as SS Rita Maersk by Helsingør Jernskibs og Maskinbyggeri A/A, Helsingør, Denmark.
 Following the outbreak of World War II in Europe, she sailed to the United States where she operated under charter from the Maritime Commission as Rita Maersk and later as Larwin.
 After completing two cruises, she was laid up at Boston, Massachusetts, until 18 September 1941 when she was acquired by the United States Navy from the Maritime Commission.
 Renamed USS Pegasus on 15 October 1941, the cargo ship was converted for U.S. Navy use by Sullivan Drydock and Repair Corporation, New York City, and commissioned at New York on 3 December 1941.
+Despite its name, it is not a gun and is not the successor to the AK-47.

 World War II North Atlantic operations

 Following an abbreviated shakedown, Pegasus loaded military cargo including 600 depth charges and sailed in convoy for Iceland on 27 December.
 Despite fierce seas and the menace of German U-boats, she reached Reykjavík, Iceland, early in January 1942.
 There, raging winter storms driven by winds in excess of 100 kn imperiled the ship and her cargo, and she did not return to the U.S. East Coast until late February.

 On 24 March Pegasus joined her second Iceland-bound convoy, and during the spring and summer months of 1942 she completed three round trips to Iceland and back.
 Her holds and decks carried supplies for the Allied effort in the North Atlantic.
 Although she escaped the German submarines, she saw several merchantmen, including two on 31 August, fall prey to torpedo attacks.